How to Monitor a Teamscale Instance

 - Primary public ID of the project

-- Number of connectors in specifc states
+- Number of connectors in specific states

 - Number of files